ying-tang/help-documentation/_commontech/Customer_3.1.0_Release_Notes.md

 3.) **Storage Performance Improvements**: **Ceph** deployments have been upgraded to the Jewel release with Jemalloc enabled, to provide a performance improvement.

-**IBM Blue Box Cloud Image Updates**
+**IBM Bluemix Private Cloud Image Updates**

-**An update for IBM Blue Box Cloud Images**: Our library of available Cloud Images has been updated.
+**An update for IBM Bluemix Private Cloud Images**: Our library of available Cloud Images has been updated.
 The [Cloud Image User Guide]( http://ibm-blue-box-help.github.io/help-documentation/gettingstarted/userguides/cloud_images/image_patch_list_20160910/Image_Release_Notes_2016-09-10/) has the latest information.

-**IBM Blue Box 3.1.0 Dedicated Cloud features:**
+**IBM Bluemix Private Cloud 3.1.0 features (in IBM Cloud Data Centers):**

- * Blue Box Dedicated is now ISO27001 and 270018 compliant, plus SOC 2 and 3.
+ * Bluemix Private Cloud, in IBM Cloud Data Centers, is now ISO27001 and 270018 compliant, plus SOC 2 and 3.

-**IBM Blue Box 3.1.0 Local Cloud features:**
+**IBM Bluemix Private Cloud Local 3.1.0 features:**

  * **Support for Lenovo**: In addition to the current Cisco UCS platform, a Lenovo-curated bill of materials is now supported.
- * **Support for Bluemix Local System**: IBM Blue Box Local (PCaaS) Private Cloud as a Service is now supported on Bluemix Local Systems.
+ * **Support for Bluemix Local System**: IBM Bluemix Private Cloud Local (PCaaS) Private Cloud as a Service is now supported on Bluemix Local Systems.

 ### Known Limitations of this Release